How to play support LoL - the ultimate guide to carry your carries

 When you hear that enemy jungler killed Rift Herald and you pushed enemy bot into their turret, you can set up vision around dragon or go for deep vision into the enemy jungle.

 There is nothing that will hold you back more than yourself.
 Losing your nerves will lose you more games than n00b teammates.
 Look at pro players or streamers.
 They almost never tilt.
 They are aware, that if they tilt, they lose.
 And they don’t want to lose.
 So if you are getting angry - take a deep breath and calm down.
 If you are winning more than 50% of your games, you will climb.

 Patience helps maintain consistency, which is, in my opinion, a key to climb at any Elo.

 Being able to have good games repeatedly is what will make you climb.
 Start by winning your lane.

 Why is it important to win lane?

-1. Advantage - you (I mean your carry) have more farm, items, and power.
+1. Advantage - you (I mean your carry) have more farms, items, and power.

 2. Psychological advantage - the enemy bot will probably get flamed for losing.
 Your team will feel better and safe.

 3. Jungle attention - if their jungler is forced to camp your lane, other areas of the map have freedom.